Roadside Quick Fix Guide for Bicycles

 Slit the Sweet Potato – Cycle Through Taiwan’s Mountainous Splendor (2)

 I joined Eddie Chen’s southern half of the ‘Wuling Pass from the North towards Eluanbi – a 500-mile cross-country ride in Taiwan’ 北進武嶺南出鵝鑾鼻,縱斷台灣五百哩 in early November 2023 and completed my ‘Slit the Sweet Potato’ project on my bike, cycling through Taiwan’s mountain ranges.
-For the northern half of my journey, please refer to this post
+You may refer to the first post of this series for the northern half of my journey.

 During the northern half, we had already climbed Wuling, the highest paved road in Taiwan.
 In the second half, we cycled through numerous tea farms, and indigenous people’s settlements, all with rich cultural heritage.